Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

-To evaluate the robustness of the FG-DDF framework in hardware implementation with respect to message dropouts and measurement outliers, we deploy it on two Clearpath Jackal UGV, shown in Fig. \ref{fig:experimentResults}(c).
-The inference task of each robot is to estimate the $2D$ position and velocity of 3 of 5 targets $t^m_k=[x^m_k,\dot{x}^m_k,y^m_k,\dot{y}^m_k]^T$ ($m=1,2,..,5$), and its own constant (but unknown) robot-to-target relative position measurement bias $s^i=[b^i_{x},b^i_{y}]^T$, similar to \cite{noack_treatment_2015}.
+To evaluate the robustness of the FG-DDF framework in hardware implementation with respect to message dropouts and measurement outliers, we deploy it on two Clearpath Jackal UGVs, shown in Fig. \ref{fig:experimentResults}.
+The inference task of each robot is to estimate the $2D$ position and velocity of 3 out of 5 assigned targets $t^m_k=[x^m_k,\dot{x}^m_k,y^m_k,\dot{y}^m_k]^T$ ($m=1,2,..,5$), and its own constant (but unknown) robot-to-target relative position measurement bias $s^i=[b^i_{x},b^i_{y}]^T$, similar to \cite{noack_treatment_2015}.

-The Jackals are equipped with a 2-core Intel Celeron G1840 CPU with 4GB of RAM and 128GB of disk drive storage and a 2-core Intel i7-7500U CPU with 32GB of RAM and 512GB of disk drive storage, respectively.
-They run the FG-DDF onboard as the inference and fusion engines, where ROS (version 1) is used for message passing.
-We use 5 Adeept wheeled robots for Arduino (AWR-A) as targets (see Fig. \ref{fig:experimentResults}(c) and accompanying video).
+The Jackals robots are equipped with a 2-core Intel Celeron G1840 CPU with 4GB of RAM and 128GB of disk drive storage and a 2-core Intel i7-7500U CPU with 32GB of RAM and 512GB of disk drive storage, respectively.
+Each robot runs the FG-DDF onboard as the inference and fusion engines, where ROS (version 1) is used for message passing between the robots.
+We use 5 Adeept wheeled robots for Arduino (AWR-A) as targets (see Fig. \ref{fig:experimentResults} and accompanying video).
 The targets are programmed to move in a straight line for about 4 seconds and then turn right for half a second, but due to slipping, their turn angle varies stochastically, which results in a highly nonlinear trajectory.

-We test the FG-DDF framework assuming linear measurement and dynamic models, despite that in practice the target motion is highly non-linear due to varied slipping characteristics.
-As in many target tracking problems, the target dynamics are modeled as `nearly constant velocity' motion model \cite{bar-shalom_linear_2001}.
+In our experiments, as in many target tracking problems, the targets' dynamics are modeled using a linear `nearly constant velocity' motion model \cite{bar-shalom_linear_2001}.
 The linear relative target and landmark position measurements are gathered using Vicon motion-capture cameras, corrupted by zero mean Gaussian noise, and are modeled as,

 Here the zero mean Gaussian noise for robots $1$ and $2$ is characterised by the covariance matrices $R^{1}=diag([1,10])$ and $R^{2}=diag([3,3])$, respectively.